52nd MDG opens new wing clinic

 |0

-This work, 52nd MDG opens new wing clinic [Image 4 of 4], by SrA Jessica Sanchez-Chen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 52nd MDG opens new wing clinic, by SrA Jessica Sanchez-Chen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT